KushagraKumar04/Task-Manager/README.md

 ## Features

-- View a list of tasks
+- View a list of task
 - Add a new task
 - Edit an existing task
 - Delete a task